TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

               config.compensateFieldWidth = 0.6
             [global]

-         This option may be overridden in the FORMS-cObject.
+         This option may be overridden by the property of the same name in the FORMS-cObject.

 .. container:: table-row